Soul-D/scala-tweets-analyzer/README.md

 # scala-tweets-analyzer
+Simple scala script to analyze tweets activity for a given user.

-Analyze tweets by user name.
-Written in plain scala using twitter4s
+Written in plain scala using [Twitter4s](https://github.com/DanielaSfregola/twitter4s).